 There are many myths about African safaris and we’re here to tell you that they’re just that: myths.
-BookAllSafaris.com presents the top 20 African safari myths that will put your mind at ease and convince you to finally book that African safari!
+BookAllSafaris.com presents the top 20 African safari myths that will put your mind at ease and convince you to finally book that unforgettable African adventure!

 Some safaris can be really expensive, especially luxury safaris, but because they are becoming so popular, their prices are really starting to drop and now budget safaris are incredibly affordable!
 Did you know that you can go on an African safari for as little as €500?!
 That’s wild!

-This may be the case of some African countries, but national parks, where you will be going on a safari are some of the safest places in the world.
+Safety may be an issue for some African countries, but when it comes to its national parks, they are actually some of the safest places in the world.
 Did you know that the Kruger National Park alone received around 1.5 million visitors every year?!

-Myth 3.
-You Can’t Talk during a Drive
+Myth #3.
+You Can’t Talk during a Game Drive

 Safaris may be an adventure due to the fact that you get to see wild animals and experience living in tents and all, but safaris are far from strenuous.
 For most safaris, you’re driven to see the animals and once back at the camp, you get to relax all you want!

 Myth #7.
 There Will Be Bugs Everywhere!

 Yes, you will see bugs, but they won’t be everywhere you look.
 Unless you’re doing a rainforest safari, expect to see a minimal amount of bugs that won’t bother you too much.
 But if you’re going in the rainforest to see the gorillas, expect bugs.
 And lots of them!